askmike/jQuery-Search/readme.md

 Search is a jQuery plugin that sets up a clientsided word filter on an input field (for direct input by the user).

-If you have lots of data on a page in a pre-defined structure Search will filter all the data based on the input.
+If you have lots of data on a page in a pre-defined structure Search will filter and sort all the data based on the input.

 ## How to use Search